 Is Frisia the cradle of the Germanic peoples?

-This post is about genetics.
+This blog post is about genetics.
 Developments in this research field go in a high pace.
 Nearly impossible to keep track with.
 We, therefore, repeat a warning we found on the web concerning genetics: “Everything presented in this document is wrong.
 The question is: how wrong?”
 (MacDonald 2015).

 Trying to understand the language geneticists use, is like decoding The Matrix.
-Therefore, people easily risk copying existing texts on the web.
+For this reason people easily risk copying existing texts on the web.
 We recall Dawkins (1976) that this is exactly how memes behave.
 An idea or a (cultural) concept replicating itself through the minds of people.
 Like the present one, which says that the G5 network is responsible for COVID-19.
 Before you know it, everybody starts believing it.
 Identical to how our selfish genes operate.
 In today’s language of policy makers and news reporters, memeing is called framing.
 Yeah, you got the idea by now.

-Immediate cause for us to take a closer look at the 'Frisian branch’, was the recent post ‘Genetic Maps of Europe’ of blog The Dockyards this summer (2020).
-That post, however, turned out to be a replication (indeed, a meme) of the information available on the community platform Eupedia, which has a separate section on the genetics of Europe.
-Sadly, no useful specific references at Eupedia either, albeit their visual presentation is quite impressive.
+Immediate cause for us to take a closer look at the 'Frisian branch’, was the recent blog post ‘Genetic Maps of Europe’ of the blog The Dockyards this summer (2020).
+That blog post, however, turned out to be a replication (indeed, a meme) of the information available on the community platform Eupedia, which has a separate section on the genetics of Europe.
+Sadly, no useful specific references at Eupedia either concerning the 'Frisian branch', albeit their visual presentation is quite impressive.
 You're almost convinced without reading a single syllable.
-So, we descended further down the Hole.
-In search of sources this so-called Frisian branch theory is based upon.
-Browsing for ‘Germanic DNA‘ we found mostly more or less replicating texts saying this genetic group was (proto-) Germanic, that it originates from the shores of the Netherlands and of northwest Germany, and that's about 2.500 years old.
-Indeed, a meme or frame.
-But what's the veracity?
-Or better, what's least wrong?

 Welcome in Wonderland